The Awards 2018Congratulations to the 48 UK businesses who have achieved the Princess Royal Training Awards standard in 2018!

 Royal Air Force

 Somer Valley FM

 In response to engineering skills shortages, this highly-specialist company created a bespoke Apprenticeship training programme in conjunction with Rotherham College and Sheffield University.
 51 of the 63 trained apprentices from the last five years are still with the company and the average age of employees has reduced by ten years.

 Retail | 50-249 employees | Liverpool

 This hairdressing business created a Graduate salon for newly trained hairdressers to build their experience and confidence away from their own places of work.
-Results include graduate apprentices’ average client bills increasing by 80% leading to increased business revenue.
+Results include graduate apprentices improving their client retention year-on-year.

 Upskilling the next generation

 Hospitality | 50-249 employees | Edinburgh

 This is an example of an industry-led training programme devised to inspire and develop the next generation of hospitality talent in Scotland.
 The programme was created by four of Scotland’s leading hotels and it now has 16 partners along with a number of high-profile industry supporters.

 Food and beverages | 250-999 employees | Surrey